BeOpen-project/ckan/doc/maintaining/cli.rst

  ckan -c |ckan.ini| search-index rebuild

-This default behaviour will refresh the index keeping the existing indexed datasets and rebuild it with all datasets.
+This default behaviour will clear the index and rebuild it with all datasets.
 If you want to rebuild it for only one dataset, you can provide a dataset name

 .. parsed-literal::